code-warrior/csci-ua.0004-week-09/cropping-a-section-out-of-an-image.md

 4. Click **Selection...** along the top, to the right of **Path**
 5. Leave **Feather Radius** at `0`, check off **Anti-aliased** and **New Selection**
 6. Duplicate the layer by typing `Command + J`

+**Note**: Enable “Show Transform Controls” on the top so you can see the bounding boxes of focused assets.